Pennsylvania / Montgomery County

 What is the weather like in Miquon, PA year-round?

-Miquon experiences all four seasons, with warm summers reaching up to 87°F and chilly winters dipping to 25°F. The area receives about 46 inches of rainfall annually and enjoys sunshine nearly 54% of the year, making it suitable for those who appreciate seasonal changes.
+Miquon experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 25°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter